______________________________ Curriculum

 Through a mix of behavioural, developmental and educational approaches, with the goal of enhancing cognitive, communication and social skills whilst minimising behaviours that challenge, we offer all our pupils a unique and well-structured curriculum that is broad and balanced and designed to give them the knowledge, skills and cultural capital they individually need to succeed in life; to support them to make outstanding progress in all areas of their learning so they can continue their learning journeys into adult life; to meet all their individual needs; and address potential social disadvantages.

-If you require any more information about our Curriculum, please contact Miss B. MacKenzie for Seeds and Roots classes, Mr E. Stubbles for Branch classes or Mrs H. Clark for Leaf and Accreditation classes on the school contact number.
+If you require any more information about our Curriculum, please contact Mrs Clark who oversee Teaching & Learning, Mr Stubbles for Ripples and Brooks 1-7classes, Miss Walters for Brooks 8-11, Mr Flowers for Brooks 12-15 and Creeks classes, Mr Carvalho for Streams, Lakes, Oceans and Thames classes classes on the school contact number.